DorianNaaji/Scholar-Exam-Notebook/README.md

 # File "Analyse.vpp"

-Contains UML diagrams that describe the classes and their interactions
+Contains UML diagrams that describe the classes and their interactions (Visual Paradigm)

 # File "setup.exe" and "Carnet de notes - wizard.msi"